Ca1eb3/Chess360/README.md

 # Chess360
 A board game inspired by chess with new pieces and a different board layout.
+For the rules click [here](https://github.com/Ca1eb3/ChessVariant/wiki/Rules)

 ## Version History
 ### main.09.2023